tmorin/homecloud-ansible/README.md

 #### Bootstrap the cluster

-The playbook [cluster-bootstrap.yml](molecule/resources/playbooks/cluster-bootstrap.yml) bootstraps the cluster, i.e. the Docker Swarm instance, the Ceph cluster, and the Decentralized NAS.
+The playbook [cluster-bootstrap.yml](molecule/resources/playbooks/cluster-bootstrap.yml) bootstraps the cluster, i.e. the Kubernetes cluster and the Decentralized NAS.

-#### Deploy the Docker stacks
+#### Deploy the Kubernetes deployment manifests

-The playbook [stacks-deploy.yml](molecule/resources/playbooks/stacks-deploy.yml) deploys the Docker stacks.
+The playbook [k3s-deploy.yml](molecule/resources/playbooks/k3s-deploy.yml) deploys the Kubernetes deployment manifests.

-#### Restore stacks backups

-The playbook [stacks-restore-backups.yml](molecule/resources/playbooks/stacks-restore-backup.yml) restores backups of stacks.